AdobeDocs/commerce-admin.en/help/catalog/category-root.md

       Any products that were copied to the new catalog appear in the grid.

-   - Visit the storefront to verify that the new catalog and main menu are working correctly.
+   - To verify that the new catalog and main menu are working correctly, visit the storefront.